 A Brief History of Hemp Phytoremediation

-By far, one of the most momentous disasters in human history was the Chernobyl nuclear power plant disaster in April 1986.
-It’s estimated that some 400 times more radioactive material was released from Chernobyl than by the atomic bombing of Hiroshima and Nagasaki, causing an environmental impact unlike anything the world had ever seen.
+The Chernobyl nuclear power plant disaster in April 1986 is by far one of most momentous disasters in human history.
+It’s estimated that some 400 times more radioactive material was released from Chernobyl than by the atomic bombing of Hiroshima and Nagasaki, which caused an environmental impact unlike anything the world had ever seen.

 Four years after the blast, the environmental situation at Chernobyl was assessed by the International Atomic Energy Agency.
-It was discovered that, in a 30km radius around the disaster site, there were significantly higher concentrations of several toxic metals in the soil and tissues of plants and animals, including plutonium, lead, cesium-137 and strontium-90.
+Within a 30km radius around the disaster site, it was discovered that there were significantly higher concentrations of several toxic metals in the soil and tissues of plants and animals, including plutonium, lead, cesium-137 and strontium-90.

-To help diminish the substantial levels of soil contamination, scientists turned to nature for help by utilizing beneficial plants in an effort to clean up the disastrous concentrations of contamination.
+Scientists turned to nature for help with diminishing the substantial levels of soil contamination by utilizing beneficial plants in an effort to clean up the disastrous concentrations of contamination.
 Two of the most significant crops they planted?
 Sunflowers and hemp.

 Research scientist Slavic Dushenkov of Phytotech, the company responsible for the hemp planting at Chernobyl, said, “Hemp is proving to be one of the best phytoremediative plants we could find.”